Virgin Australia: Business

 Virgin Australia offers a business class service on most of its jet aircraft.
 The seat pitch is 95 cm on its Boeing 737–800.

 Economy X

 Economy X offers a more premium experience at the airport and on board, within the affordability of Economy class.
 Economy X includes extra legroom, Preferred overhead locker space (Virgin Australia operated flights only), Priority boarding (where available) & Priority screening (where available).

 Economy

 Economy class seats offer 80 cm seat pitch.
 Selected Boeing 737 aircraft have wireless in-flight entertainment.

 In-flight amenities

 Food and beverages

 Virgin Australia offers business class passengers a full three-course meal prepared on board by the crew.

-The business class food menu is accompanied by a premium range of Australian wines, beers and spirits and non-alcoholic beverages, including barista-style coffee.
+The business class food menu is accompanied by a premium range of Australian wines, beers and spirits and non-alcoholic beverages.

-In Economy Class, the airline offers a buy on board food and drink service and serves complimentary non-alcoholic beverages to all passengers on all domestic and short haul international Virgin Australia flights.
+In Economy Class, the airline offers a buy on board food and drink service and serves complimentary tea, coffee and water to all passengers on all domestic and short haul international Virgin Australia flights.